Henry Rawlinson, 1st Baron Rawlinson: Staff College

+There could hardly have been a better choice as Miles's successor than Sir Henry Rawlinson.
+He was obsessed with the importance of improving military education and training, and he had proved himself to be an energetic and capable leader in the field as well as a first-rate staff officer.

 He remained commandant until January 1907 when he was placed on half-pay.

+On 1 March 1907 he succeeded Colonel Edwin Alderson as general officer commanding (GOC) of the 2nd Infantry Brigade, then stationed at Aldershot, and was promoted to temporary brigadier general (although he only held the rank while he held this appointment, as brigadier general, as it then was, was not then a substantive rank.)
+Having been promoted to substantive major general on 10 May 1909, and after giving up command of the 2nd Brigade, he became GOC of the 3rd Division in June 1910, in succession to Major General William Franklyn.

 Group of Lord Kitchener's Mission to Japan to attend the Imperial Grand Japanese Manoeuvres.
 Taken in the grounds of the Shiba Palace, Tokyo, November 1909.
 Major General Sir Henry Rawlinson stands on the extreme left.

-Promoted to temporary brigadier general on 1 March 1907, he was made commander of the 2nd Infantry Brigade in place of Edwin Alderson at Aldershot that year.
-Having been promoted to major general on 10 May 1909, he became general officer commanding of the 3rd Division in June 1910, in succession to Major General William Franklyn.
-In manoeuvres in June 1912, he showed an appreciation of the use of artillery, The Times correspondent noting approvingly:
+In the Army Manoeuvres of 1912, which took place in June, he showed an appreciation of the use of artillery, The Times correspondent noting approvingly:

 An operation of altogether unusual character took place yesterday on Salisbury Plain when Major-General Sir Henry Rawlinson's 3rd Division practised combined field firing on a scale, which, so far as the writer can recall, has never been attempted before.

 The historians Robin Prior and Trevor Wilson praise Rawlinson's foresight in considering combining infantry with the fire-power of machine-guns and artillery.
-After handing over the division to his successor, Major General Hubert Hamilton, in May 1914 Rawlinson went on leave, returning on the outbreak of war to briefly serve as director of recruiting at the War Office.
+After handing over the division to his successor, Major General Hubert Hamilton (who would later become the first British divisional commander killed in the war which had not yet been declared), in May 1914 Rawlinson went on leave, returning on the outbreak of war to briefly serve as director of recruiting at the War Office.